 "A" Street and 3rd Avenue.
 No time listed.
 Information: (909) 931-4100, (909) 204-4465 or www.ci.upland.ca.us

-current locations.
+current locations and upcoming dates.
 Information: www.veniceartcrawl.com.

 Several area Farmers Markets have weekly entertainment, though not always music.
 Markets with occasional entertainment

 or for which no published band schedule has been located will be listed here.
 If a schedule is forwarded, the concerts will be listed in the regular concert listings portion of the